Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Mesoscopic structure by inhomogeneous mixing: the staircase

-The $E \times B$ staircase is a pattern spontaneously emerging in the near-marginal regime~\cite{DifNF2017}.
-The near-marginal regime means a state of plasmas that wander around the instability threshold due to transport processes.
-The turbulence transport in this regime is distinct from the expectations of commonly used reduced models based on the local diffusive paradigm~\cite{DiamondPoP1995, GillotPPCF2023}.
-In particular, the Kubo number $Ku \equiv v \tau_\mathrm{corr} / \lambda_\mathrm{corr} = \tau_\mathrm{corr} / \tau_\mathrm{turn} > 1$ is observed in a near-marginal regime~\cite{GillotPPCF2023}.
-The Kubo number is defined as the ratio between the distance traveled by a particle with typical velocity $v$ for the correlation time $\tau_\mathrm{corr}$ of an ambient potential eddy and the correlation length $\lambda_\mathrm{corr}$ of the eddy (or it can be written as the ratio between the correlation time $\tau_\mathrm{corr}$ and the eddy turnover time $\tau_\mathrm{turn} = \lambda_\mathrm{corr}/v$).
-When $Ku < 1$, which is usual criterion for validity of a quasilinear theory, the transport is more like diffusion by random kicks by the rapidly decorrelating potential eddies.
-When $Ku > 1$, the particles would have a sufficient time to interact with the potential eddies and their transport can exhibit other behaviors including either a sub-diffusion by being trapped within a localized eddy or a super-diffusion by traveling along a streamer~\cite{DiamondNF2001} or the radially successively spreading~\cite{HahmPPCF2004} or phase matching~\cite{KishimotoPTRA2023} eddies.
-The latter can appear as avalanches, or ballistic propagation of blobs and voids whose size distribution follows the self-similar or scale-invariant power-law~\cite{PolitzerPRL2000, PanNF2015, Choi:2019wy, KinSR2023}, when a multitude of metastable states exists as in the self-organized criticality (SOC) system~\cite{DiamondPoP1995, HahmJKPS2018, SanchezPPCF2015}.
-The $E \times B$ staircase forms as avalanches are regulated within $\Delta$ of spontaneously emerging zonal flow layers.
+The $\mathbf{E} \times \mathbf{B}$ staircase is a pattern which spontaneously emerges in the near-marginal regime \cite{DifNF2017}.
+The near-marginal regime means a state of the plasma which fluctuates close to the instability threshold.
+The near-marginal state is maintained by transport processes.
+The turbulence transport in this regime is distinct from the expectations of commonly used reduced models based on the local diffusive paradigm \cite{DiamondPoP1995, GillotPPCF2023}.
+In particular, large Kubo number $Ku > 1$ is predicted in a near-marginal regime \cite{GillotPPCF2023}.
+The Kubo number \cite{VladRRP2008} can be written as the ratio of the correlation time $\tau_\mathrm{corr}$ to the eddy turnover time $\tau_\mathrm{turn} = \lambda_\mathrm{corr}/\tilde{v}$.
+When $Ku < 1$, which is the usual criterion for validity of a quasilinear theory, the transport is more like diffusion by random kicks by the rapidly decorrelating potential eddies.
+When $Ku > 1$, the particles would have sufficient time to interact with the potential eddies and their transport can exhibit other behaviors including either a sub-diffusion by being trapped within a localized eddy or a super-diffusion by traveling along a streamer \cite{DiamondNF2001}, or the radially successively-spreading \cite{HahmJKPS2018, long2024_structures} or phase-matching \cite{KishimotoPTRA2023} eddies.
+The latter can appear as avalanches, or ballistic propagation of (density or temperature) blobs and voids whose size distribution follows the self-similar or scale-invariant power-law \cite{PolitzerPRL2000, PanNF2015, Choi:2019wy, KinSR2023}, when a multitude of metastable states exists as in the self-organized criticality (SOC) system \cite{DiamondPoP1995, HahmJKPS2018, SanchezPPCF2015}.
+The $\mathbf{E} \times \mathbf{B}$ staircase forms as avalanches are regulated within $\Delta$ of spontaneously emerging zonal flow layers.